my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Writing it up

-If you are not already familiar, these guides to using Headings and creating contents pages might be useful for organising the content.
+If you are not already familiar with formatting, these guides to using Headings and creating contents pages might be useful for organising the content.

 Otherwise you need the same skills that you use to write your normal assignments, making sure you maintain a critical stance.
 Some of these resources should help